foc-me/local-indexed/readme.md

 * <a id="LDBIndexed.close">LDBIndexed.close(): void</a>

-    close database connection
+    Close database connection.

-    actually most of the apis could close the database connection automatically unless there are unexpected circumstances
+    Actually most of the apis could close the database connection automatically, unless there are unexpected circumstances.

 ### collection apis